Nobody likes the idea of having rats in their home; contaminating work surfaces, cooking utensils and food.

-Most GP surgery have pest control contract in place as per routine.
+Most GP surgery has pest control contracts in place as per routine.
 It is about prevention and monitoring.

 Pest control management in practice, must take into account the grounds that are open to the surrounding areas from which rats can easily travel.
 This is why you will often see rat bait stations along walls, and around the fence perimeter.

-Pest control policy for NHS properties will often require such pest control contract to be put in place in hospitals and in GP surgeries alike.
+Pest control policy for NHS properties will often require such pest control contracts to be put in place in hospitals and in GP surgeries alike.

 A rat infestation is often linked to the sewers from which they manage to escape into the void space of your building.